yourhead/StacksAPI/_controls/imageTransform/index.md

   - title: Max Width
     key: imageMaxWidth
     type: Number
-    description: The Max Width will add a maxium width contraint to the image.
+    description: The Max Width will add a maximum width constraint to the image.
 This constraint is only applied if the value is non-zero and the Max Width Enable property is enabled.
-This contraint will take precedence over other properties (such as the Scale property.)
+This constraint will take precedence over other properties (such as the Scale property.)

   - title: Max Height
     key: imageMaxHeight
     type: Number
-    description: The Max Height will add a maxium height contraint to the image.
+    description: The Max Height will add a maximum height constraint to the image.
 This constraint is only applied if the value is non-zero and the Max Height Enable property is enabled.
-This contraint will take precedence over other properties (such as the Scale property.)
+This constraint will take precedence over other properties (such as the Scale property.)